babylonchain/staking-indexer/doc/metrics.md

 * `failedProcessingWithdrawTxsFromUnbondingCounter`: Total number of failures when processing valid withdrawal transactions from unbonding

+* `invalidUnbondingTxsCounter`: Total number of invalid unbonding transactions

+* `invalidStakingTxsCounter`: Total number of invalid staking transactions

 * `irregularTxsFromStakingCounter`: Total number of irregular transactions that spend a staking tx

 * `irregularTxsFromUnbondingCounter`: Total number of irregular transactions that spend an unbonding tx

-* `invalidUnbondingTxsCounter`: Total number of invalid unbonding transactions